tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 **Tip**: those same DNS records are also used for configuring email, and other related small things.

-**Note**: all these Name Server and DNS changes are automatically copied and replicated through the web, so that everyone on the world know where to access the information about your domain, and then, with that they will know to which IP they should talk to when interacting with your domain.
+**Note**: all these Name Server and DNS changes are automatically copied and replicated through the web so that everyone in the world knows where to access the information about your domain, and then, with that, they will know to which IP they should talk to when interacting with your domain.
 Because that replication takes some time, after you save some of these changes, they can take from minutes to hours to be ready.

 ### Name Servers